Navigating pregnancy over the holidays: Your guide for traveling, shopping, and hosting

 - Pay attention to how you are feeling, especially if you are in the first trimester.
-If you are having morning sickness, you may not find it comfortable to be a guest in someone else's home.
+It is not selfish to prioritize comfort.
+If you have morning sickness, you may not feel at ease staying in someone else's home.
 Shared bathrooms, strange cooking scents, and difficulty planning your eating schedule can be stressful.
-The fatigue that’s common in the first trimester also can make traveling a challenge.
+The fatigue that’s common in the first trimester also can make traveling difficult to endure, so if you wish to stick closer to home this year, that would be a reasonable request.

 - Consider your previous pregnancies.
-If you had an earlier pre-term delivery or another high-risk condition, it may be best to stay relatively close to home.
+If you had an earlier pre-term delivery or another high-risk condition, it may be best to forgo any traveling.
+It would also be a good idea to consult your Ob/Gyn ahead of the holidays to develop an action plan in case something urgent comes up.

 - Wash your hands regularly.
-It’s still the most effective method of reducing the risk of catching and spreading viruses such as the flu, COVID-19, the common cold, and respiratory syncytial virus (RSV) – a virus that is already resulting in a steep increase in infant hospitalizations.
+It’s still the most effective method of reducing the risk of catching and spreading viruses such as the flu, the common cold, and respiratory syncytial virus (RSV) – a virus that is seeing an increase in infant hospitalizations this season.
+In small spaces such as airplanes or shared car rides, strongly consider wearing a mask to reduce the risk of contracting airborne illnesses.

 - Travel with an updated copy of your medical records.
-Or download UT Southwestern's MyCare app so you can access your MyChart information easily.
+One of the best aspects of UT Southwestern’s MyChart system is the ability to access your own information easily.
+But be sure you have already downloaded the mobile app and requested a code, if needed, before you travel.
 If there is an emergency, a doctor can use your records to understand how far along you are, what medicines you’re taking, and how to contact your Ob/Gyn.

 Flying

 In general, it's a good idea to avoid being too far from home after the 36-week mark.
-Some airlines require pregnant passengers to provide medical documentation that they are cleared for travel if they are within two to four weeks of their delivery date.
+Some airlines require passengers who are pregnant to provide medical documentation that they are cleared for travel if they are within two to four weeks of their delivery date.
 See specific requirements for Delta, Southwest, United, and American Airlines.

 Flight passengers are exposed to small amounts of cosmic radiation.
 The American College of Obstetricians and Gynecologists (ACOG) says the risk of associated pregnancy complications is negligible for infrequent travelers.
 Airline crew members and frequent travelers should talk with a doctor about their personal risk level.